porterbmoody/balmingilead/content/posts/Joseph Smith and Polygamy.md

 This means God commands us to practice monogamy, 1 wife and 1 husband unless the Lord will "raise up seed unto me".
 What does "raise up seed" mean?"
 An initial thought might be that it means to reproduce and give birth to children within the church to increase the number of church members.

 Doctrine and Covenants 132 is a response from God about polygamy.
 God basically outlines the law, principle, and doctrine of polygamy.

+Doctrine and Covenants 132

+> 4 For behold, I reveal unto you a new and an everlasting covenant; and if ye abide not that covenant, then are ye damned; for no one can reject this covenant and be permitted to enter into my glory.

 The word destroy or destroyed is used 11 times in the section:

 > 14 For whatsoever things remain are by me; and whatsoever things are not by me shall be shaken and destroyed.